loglib/loglib/README.md

 ##### GDPR things

-in default loglib track users using ip address but you're smart enough to kow that's not really reliable to identify unique users.
-So if you want to do that in a reliable way currently what you could do is display cookie message and on accept trigger the loglib consent function which will use local storage with unique identifier to track your users.
+By default, Loglib tries to track users using their IP address.
+But hey, we know you're smart enough to realize that relying on IP addresses isn't the most foolproof way to identify unique users.
+So, if you want to be a tracking superstar, here's what you can do:

-> If you want to be the out law you can pass concent to agreed on the loglib config and in default we'll use local storage
+**Step 1:** Display a fancy cookie message on your website.
+You know, one of those pop-ups that everyone loves.
+Make it irresistible!

 For permission to track a user, do the following: